microsoft/vcpkg/docs/users/registries.md

 ### Configuration: `"overlay-ports"`

 The `"overlay-ports"` field must contain an array of paths, which point to a particular port or a directory containing ports to overlay.
+Paths should be absolute or relative to `vcpkg-configuration.json`.

 ### Configuration: `"overlay-triplets"`

 The `"overlay-triplets"` field must contain an array of paths, which point to a directory containing triplets to overlay.
+Paths should be absolute or relative to `vcpkg-configuration.json`.

 ### Example Configuration File